ninekorn/sccsunity-voxel-portefolio-draft-wip/README.md

 <img WIDTH=500 src="https://i.ibb.co/7KKHtTK/Capture-2023-01-08-122113.png" alt="Capture-2023-01-08-122113" border="0">

-My new development on building a very basic simple example of a chunk that is constructed using my WIP homemade vertex/triangle reducer, and also creating a second mesh for the top face only by having a compute shader to work on the map and vertex location and face dimensions but constructing the vertices vector3 on the cpu.
+My new development on building a very basic simple example of a chunk that is constructed using my WIP homemade vertex/triangle reducer, and also creating a second mesh for the top face by having compute shaders to work on the map and vertex location and face dimensions but constructing the vertices vector3 on the cpu (i failed at trying to use the append method in hlsl to appened to a list, so for the moment expect the cpu to work on creating only the vector3 for each vertex).

 <img WIDTH=500 src="https://i.ibb.co/CKXzkGN/Capture-d-cran-2023-01-09-183439.png" alt="Capture-d-cran-2023-01-09-183439" border="0">